enkuru/claude-toolbar/README.md

 3. Grab the resulting `dist/Claude Toolbar.app` or distribute `dist/claude-toolbar.dmg` (drag the app bundle to `/Applications`).

 Prefer a simple zip instead of a DMG?
 Run `scripts/build_zip.sh` to produce both the `.app` bundle and `dist/claude-toolbar.zip`.

+### Running the bundle

+Double-click `dist/Claude Toolbar.app` (or mount `dist/claude-toolbar.dmg` and launch it).
+The process runs headless as a menu bar item—look for `🟢 Claude …` near the clock.
+Quit from the dropdown when finished.

 The generated bundle respects the launch-at-login toggle—enable it from **Preferences…** after first launch if you want the toolbar to bootstrap with macOS.